liferay/liferay-docs/userGuide/en/chapters/XX-social-networking.markdown

 # Social Networking with Liferay

-## Colaborating on the Social Network

 Since MySpace rose to popularity in 2006, certain concepts such as "Friend" and later "Like"--previously reserved for direct human interaction--have taken on new meaning in an always-online, information driven culture.
 Initially, these concepts proved to be highly successful for casual web sites but they didn't take to the business world as quickly.
 Slowly, more and more organizations are realizing the importance of leveraging social interactions for more than just recreation.
 Liferay is a great platform for business web sites, casual web sites, and everything in between, and its social features reflect this.

 Liferay has a constantly improving set of social features which enable you to both encourage social interactions on your own portal, and leverage the power and popularity of other social networks.
+In this chapter, we'll discuss:

+-	General Use Social Portlets
+-	Social Portlets for Personal Pages
+-	Configuring Personal Pages for Social Networking
+-	How to Connect Users with Social Features
+-	Social Equity
+-	Integrating Liferay with other Social Sites

 ## Liferay's Social Portlets